Let Go of What you Want….

 My response moved through my fingers as if someone else had taken over:

-I never wanted this.
-I never expected it.
-I was trying to survive my whole life, I wasn’t thinking of one day when I’d grow up and get married and have kids with a white picket fence.
+I never wanted this and never expected it.
+I was trying to survive my whole life.
+But, I wasn’t thinking of one day when I’d grow up and get married and have kids with a white picket fence.
 I thought I’d be dead by the time I was 17.
 When I made it to 18 I figured I’d better start creating something.

 So often I see people choosing “love” over “happiness” as if they’re stuck in love.
 They are often the same people that fall in love but have trouble staying in love.